 She blew the whistle as loud as she could.
 If only I had someone to talk to, she thought.
 I want to get down and take one of the horses back to Jenny.
 Her mind was racing.

 The men stopped the wagon.
 The balloon came to a standstill.
 The trumpeter began to play the Scottish song The Water is Wide which caused Bonnie to cry.
 The winch did not pull her down.
 Time went by slowly as she grieved her perceived failing marriage and life.
 “Cut the rope and let me drift away,” she shouted without notice.

 Since they wouldn’t cut the rope, she then began to untie the rope that secured the basket to the wagon.

 But Marco shouted, “Mrs. Fife!
 Direct your binoculars to the mountain we’re coming upon.”

-With her spirits lifted, she told Marco to drive on!
-She kept Wallace in her sight.
-He quit playing and waved at her while holding his binoculars!
-They kept this up for a while.
+With her spirits lifted, she told Marco to drive on, keeping Wallace in her sight.
+He quit playing and waved at her while holding his binoculars.

 He set her down on the quilt and knelt beside her.
 “I’ve missed you so much!
 Being without you has been horrible.
 Please never leave my side again.”
 He kissed her.
 “I promise to love you forever, my Bonnie.”

 “Bonnie, of course I do.
 I always have.”